 Multiple playthroughs were performed, with the player performing a different set of interactions, or the same set with a different amount of time elapsing between interactions, and in which the initial personality setting was always the same.
 Each playthrough's affective state changes were recorded.
-The starting states, ending states, and average states were compared across playthroughs; along with graphs showing the changes over singular playthroughs.
+The starting states and ending states were compared across playthroughs; along with graphs showing the changes over singular playthroughs.